Diary of a Network Geek

 Patriot Act Illegal?

-Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,News and Current Events,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:59 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,News and Current Events,Personal — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:59 am for you boring, normal people.

 Well, maybe parts of it.